Constructing high-fidelity halo merger trees in AbacusSummit: Applications of the merger tree

 where $v_\mathrm{p, z}$ denotes the line-of-sight component of particle velocity, and $\alpha_s$ is the satellite velocity bias parameter. $\alpha_s = 1$ corresponds to no satellite velocity bias, in which case the satellite simply assumes the velocity of the particle.

 In summary, our HOD model consists of 7 parameters: 5 in the baseline HOD model ($M_\mathrm{cut}, M_1, \sigma, \alpha, \kappa_0$), and 2 velocity bias parameters ($\alpha_c, \alpha_s$). \textsc{AbacusHOD} is also capable of implementing multi-tracer occupation, and presents additional important extensions to the baseline HOD model including assembly bias and satellite profile flexibility \citep[see][for details]{Yuan2018}.
 We do not incorporate these extensions in the present work.
-A full analysis enabling all relevant extensions will be described in { Yuan et al. (in prep)}.
+A full analysis enabling all relevant extensions is described in \cite{Yuan2022}.

 In order to determine the best-fit values of the free parameters in Eqs.~(\ref{eq:ncen}) and~(\ref{eq:nsat}), we perform a joint fit of the CMASS DR12 galaxy number density, $n_{{\rm gal}}$, and the redshift-space 2-point correlation function, $\xi\left(r_p,\upi\right)$.
 The quality of the fit is determined using a chi-square statistic, defined as: